 our Williamson back pain patients.

 The degenerative intervertebral disc has a substantially

 higher oxygen consumption rate - 3 to 5 times greater - than the non-degenerative,

 is different at the cellular level.
 This oxygen

-consumption rate factor changes the disc’s cellular behavior and even its tissue’s nutritional status as nutrients are
+consumption rate factor changes the disc’s cellular behavior and even the nutritional

 circulated to the disc by

 the matrix and endplates.
 This rate of transport of nutrients is affected